IRS Forms

 • Fax, preferred by the IRS, to 877‑477‑0572 in the U.S., or 304‑579‑4105 internationally.
 Or mail to: Internal Revenue Service, Attn: Extension of Time Coordinator, 240 Murall Drive, Mail Stop 4360, Kearneysville, WV 25430.
 Send by one method only.
 Keep your confirmation.

-• The waiver applies to the current year and to the specific forms you checked for the TIN on the request.
+• The waiver applies to the current year only and to the specific forms you checked for the TIN on the request – you cannot request a waiver for a prior or future calendar year.
 If you need a waiver next year, reapply.

 Penalty note: if you are required to e‑file, you fail to do so, and you do not have an approved waiver, the IRS may assess a penalty.
-In 2025 instructions for information returns, the maximum standard penalty tier reaches $340 per return for filings very late or never filed, and penalties for failure to e‑file apply only to the count above the 10‑return threshold.
+In 2025 instructions for information returns, the maximum standard penalty tier reaches $340 per return for intentional disregard, and penalties for failure to e‑file apply only to the count above the 10‑return threshold.
 Amounts are indexed and can change, so check the current general instructions.

 A simple date planner for January deadlines